zephyrproject-rtos/zephyr/doc/guides/pm/device.rst

 Device Power Management States
 ******************************

-The power management subsystem defines four device states.
+The power management subsystem defines device states in :c:enum:`pm_device_state`.
 These states are classified based on the degree of device context that gets lost in those states, kind of operations done to save power, and the impact on the device behavior due to the state transition.
 Device context includes device registers, clocks, memory etc.

-The three device power states:

-:code:`PM_DEVICE_STATE_ACTIVE`

-   Normal operation of the device.
-All device context is retained.

-:code:`PM_DEVICE_STATE_SUSPENDED`

-   The system is idle and entering a low power state.
-Most device context is lost by the hardware.
-Device drivers must save and restore or reinitialize any context lost by the hardware.
-Devices can check which state the system is entering calling :c:func:`pm_power_state_next_get()` .

-:code:`PM_DEVICE_STATE_OFF`

-   Power has been fully removed from the device.
-The device context is lost when this state is entered.
-Need to reinitialize the device when powering it back on.

 Device Power Management Operations
 **********************************